ulfk/dotnet-ai-workshop/instructions/4_LanguageModels_Part1.md

 Can you use structured output to write out a list of stories grouped by category?

 > [!TIP]
 > There are two main ways you can go.
-You could make a separate `CompleteAsync<T>` call for each story, or you could make a single call asking the LLM to classify all the stories at once.
+You could make a separate `GetResponseAsync<T>` call for each story, or you could make a single call asking the LLM to classify all the stories at once.
 Which option do you prefer?

 Expand the section below for a possible solution.